 To get everyone to understand the standard we were aiming for.
 When you hire construction workers who are used to building hotels and apartments, they might not understand the acoustical demands of a studio.
 Things have to be dead silent, some parts of a room can’t be touching and others can’t have any space between them at all.
 So I had to be present everyday and take pictures to show them what needed to be done.

 We have an SSL Duality.
-My partner chose that partly because of it’s integration with Pro Tools and its mix possibilities.
-When we do tracking, we can use our Neve 1073 preamps or Shadow Hills gear if we want that sound, but on other things we use the SSL compressors and pre-amps, and we go straight into Pro Tools using Antelope’s Orion 32 A-D converters.
+My partner chose that partly because of its integration with Pro Tools and its mix possibilities.
+When we do tracking, we can use our Neve 1073 pre-amps or Shadow Hills gear if we want that sound, but on other things we use the SSL compressors and pre-amps, and we go straight into Pro Tools using Antelope’s Orion 32 A-D converters.

-Also, we decided to go with their smaller Zen Tour interfaces for our project rooms.
+We decided to go with Antelope’s smaller Zen Tour interfaces for our project rooms.
 They’re like blown up Apollo Twins, but have twice the inputs and outputs, and more headphone amps.
 Also, their DSP systems allow you to have plugins on each unit, so anyone who comes through here with their laptop has access to great plugins like emulations of the Neve 1073 and 1076 that are already set up on the mic channels in all our project rooms.
 Also those interfaces are both Thunderbolt and USB, which serves PC users.

 And what kind of speakers do you have?

 We have a blend of different things.
 Upstairs in the surround studio I have my old Genelecs 1031s.
 We have ATCs in the walls of the SSL room, which are the standard for mixing today.
-We also have the ATC SMC 150 in the Quincy control room.
+We also have the ATC SMC 150 in the control room.

 And finally, what kind of outboard gear are you stocked up on?

 A popular Swedish TV show is coming through here with some of their singers in a few weeks, and we have a Japanese writing camp coming in late October.
 We have a masterclass with Metallica producer Fleming Rasmussen in early November.
-He’ll be teaching people over a 3 day period how to make music.
+He’ll be teaching people over a three-day period how to make music.
 Also, a lot of producers and songwriters will be coming through this year to see the place, which we’re happy about.
-So we’re quite happy with how things are going right now, and we hope to continues like that.
+So we’re quite happy with how things are going right now, and we hope it continues like that.